NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 - Tuesdays: TBD
 - Thursdays: TBD

+For Spring 2025, for each week, every team is required to present on Tuesdays. **In-person presentation on Tuesdays is mandatory and will impact your grade.** On Thursdays (1:30–3:30), all teams will meet with TAs to review and update their slides according to the instructors' feedback from Tuesday’s presentations.
+Teams’ Presentation Time Slots (Tuesdays):
+- 1:30 - 1:55
+- 1:55 - 2:20
+- 2:20 - 2:45
+- 2:45 - 3:10
+- 3:10 - 3:35
+- 3:35 - 4:00

 ### Motivation
 This course is based on my experience as an academic, and entrepreneur, an advisor, and an instructor.
 It is designed to be the best class you'll ever take.
 You will learn (by doing and getting feedback) the skills that I have found particularly useful in my endeavors.
 It will be organized into weekly sprints.
 Weekly progress will be reported documenting goals towards your team sprints, with sprint demo's to happen at the close of each sprint.
 Each team will be graded jointly on the basis of meeting the sprint goals, as well as providing clear and concise weekly progress reports.